 It is possible to do the park without any Express Pass if you go on a weekday, are vigilant in the morning, and take advantage of the single rider lines.
 Throughout the year USJ offers Express Pass for their Cool Japan and Halloween Horror Nights attractions.

 Universal Studios Japan offers official, alliance, and associate hotels, which cover every type of budget.

-- The Park Front Hotel (newest hotel which opened in 2015)
+- The Park Front Hotel

 - Hotel Universal Port (offers Minion-themed rooms)